New Orleans Child Relocation Attorney

 Highly-Rated Family Law Attorneys Serving Clients Throughout Louisiana (504) 684-5200

 Lives change.
 Sometimes, a divorced or unmarried parent needs to change his or her residence, and with it, the residence of the minor child shared by the parties.
 This can often create a high-conflict situation, as the relocating parent may have no other choice, and the other parent fears that the physical distance from their child will create an emotional distance in that relationship.

-Whether you are the parent proposing relocation, or the parent who fears the other party's relocation, the lawyers at Scott, Vicknair, Hair & Checki, LLC work to assist our clients in understanding their rights, especially in this complex and emotionally volatile situation.
-Our experienced New Orleans family law attorneys know the steps that must be followed and when the law says those steps must be taken if you are seeking or objecting to a relocation or other modification.
+Whether you are the parent proposing relocation or the parent who fears the other party’s relocation, the New Orleans family law lawyers at SVHC work to assist our clients in understanding their rights, especially in this complex and emotionally volatile situation.
+Our experienced team knows the steps that must be followed and when the law says those steps must be taken if you are seeking or objecting to a relocation or other modification.
 Our lawyers can file to protect your interests in court and aggressively seek an order from the judge that meets your goals.